Frequently Asked Questions

 I think the festival is great!
 How can I further support it?

 Visit the volunteer page and join us for a great weekend as an insider.
 Send us loving feedback to email@example.com and leave recommendations on our Facebook page.
 Tell all your friends about our great festival!

 Are you handicap accessible?

 Yes, but it is an outdoor festival.
 The festival takes place in a venue not owned by us that for the most part works to recreate life in the 1800s.
 They do have limited handicap parking and restrooms.
-We also rent additional handicap accessible portable toilets.
-Most of the staging area takes place on low cut grass and several well worn foot paths around the perimeter.
-The houses that we will be using for the public have ramps at the back of the houses for handicap entrance.
+We also rent additional handicap-accessible portable toilets.
+Most of the staging area takes place on low-cut grass and several well-worn footpaths around the perimeter.
+The houses that we will be using for the public have ramps at the back of the houses for handicap entrances.
 There is limited accessible parking available near the festival on a first-come, first-serve basis to vehicles displaying a state-issued handicapped plate or placard.
 The person to whom the placard or plate is issued must be in the vehicle, as a driver or passenger.
 If you are traveling with a mobility impaired person, you can double park and let them exit the vehicle at the main gate while you have your hazard lights on.
 Once they are in the park, you can then go and find whatever parking is available.
 The same is for picking up someone mobility impaired.